FalekMiah01/community-falekmiah-blog-site/content/english/about.md

 custom_css: ""
 ---

-Principal Consultant at [Advancing Analytics](https://www.advancinganalytics.co.uk/).<br><br>
+Principal Consultant at [Advancing Analytics](https://www.advancinganalytics.co.uk/).<br>

-I am an enthusiastic and versatile Microsoft and Databricks (Spark) certified consultant with over 14 years’ technical experience.<br><br>
+I am an enthusiastic and versatile Microsoft and Databricks (Spark) certified consultant with over 14 years’ technical experience.<br>

-Specialising in Business Intelligence, Cloud and Power Platform, with extensive experience on delivering end-to-end cloud solutions across a wide range of industries.<br><br>
+Specialising in Business Intelligence, Azure Cloud and Power Platform, with extensive experience on delivering end-to-end cloud solutions across a wide range of industries.<br>

 This site is to share knowledge and tips.